Advancing Complex Wide-Area Scene Understanding with Hierarchical Coresets Selection: Introduction

 To tackle this, we aim to propose a method that can adaptively refine the relationships between scene regions and model decisions in a coarse-to-fine manner for complex wide-area scene understanding.
-This allows the VLMs to quickly grasp scenes of any scale or complexity using only a few interrelated and interpretable regions, thus achieving fast understanding without specific training.
+This allows the VLMs to quickly grasp scenes of any scale or complexity using only a few interrelated and interpretable regions.
 We begin by investigating the interpretable regional characteristics that support effective selection in wide-area scenes.
-Inspired by data compression theory \cite{storer1987data,sayood2017introduction}, we propose that the essence of feature selection is to find a small, weighted subset of a large dataset, ensuring that learning tasks on this subset yields an approximately optimal solution to the original dataset.
-Accordingly, accurate scene understanding requires that the model establish appropriate evaluation criteria tailored to specific tasks, such as object classification or semantic segmentation, and filter out regions that critically influence decision-making to achieve the key subset, i.e., interpretable regions.
+Inspired by data compression theory \cite{storer1987data,sayood2017introduction}, we propose that the essence of feature selection is to find a small, weighted subset of the original dataset, ensuring that learning tasks on this subset yields an approximately optimal solution.
+Accordingly, accurate scene understanding requires that the model establish appropriate evaluation criteria tailored to specific tasks, and filter out regions that critically influence decision-making to achieve the key subset, i.e., interpretable regions.
 To achieve this, we incorporate coreset theory \cite{har2004coresets}, which enables the construction of a compact subset of input data, i.e., coreset, that serves as a proxy for the whole dataset while maintaining minimal deviation in accuracy.
 By reducing the data volume, coresets enhance scalability and efficiency.
 A common approach for constructing coresets involves sampling data points with probabilities proportional to their so-called sensitivity scores, which quantify the worst-case impact of a point on a given attribute of interest \cite{phillips2017coresets}.
 Take a classification task as an example, this attribute is often a smooth convex approximation of the misclassification rate \cite{huang2024optimal}.
 However, the ultimate objective in wide-area scene understanding extends beyond only optimizing the loss function on observed training data to understanding classifier performance on unseen data.
-This leads to two limitations of existing coreset selection strategies in wide-area scene understanding: (i) their effect-only selection approach, constrained by predetermined partitions, may yield regions that are neither sufficiently small nor dense, thus impeding optimization; and (ii) they tend to overlook the interrelationships between regions, hindering the accurate prediction.
+This leads to two limitations of existing coreset selection strategies: (i) their effect-only selection, bounded by fixed partitions, often produces regions that are too large or sparse, impairing optimization; and (ii) they typically ignore inter-region relationships, reducing prediction accuracy.